-Of these two categories, eMerchantBroker falls somewhere in the middle, although they have a number of features that nudge them into the “better” category of providers.
-On the plus side, they’re more willing to work with some of the more challenging high-risk business categories, meaning that your chances of getting approved for an account are better than they might be with other providers.
-Their partnerships with multiple processors also translates into a higher chance of approval.
-At the same time, their processing rates and account fees are generally higher than what other high-risk providers can offer.
+Of these two categories, eMerchantBroker falls somewhere in the middle, although it has several features that nudge it into the “better” category of providers.
+On the plus side, the company is more willing to work with some of the more challenging high-risk business categories, meaning that your chances of getting approved for an account are better than they might be with other providers.
+EMB’s partnerships with multiple processors also translate into a higher chance of approval.
+At the same time, the company’s processing rates and account fees are generally higher than what other high-risk providers can offer.
 It’s an unfortunate fact of life that you’re going to pay more for a high-risk merchant account even under the best of circumstances, but eMerchantBroker’s average rates are still unusually high.

-At the same time, the company gets high marks for high-quality customer support and a reputable sales team.
-They’re not going to deliberately mislead you the way many other high-risk providers frequently will.
+At the same time, eMerchantBroker gets high marks for high-quality customer support and a reputable sales team.
+The company’s sales agents won’t deliberately mislead you the way many other high-risk providers frequently will.
 As always, we highly recommend that you read your contract thoroughly before signing up for an account.
-This is particularly true of eMerchantBroker, as their use of so many different processors means there will be a lot of variation in contract terms and conditions.
+This is particularly true of eMerchantBroker, as its use of so many different processors means there will be a lot of variation in contract terms and conditions.

-Overall, eMerchantBroker gets a 4 out of 5-star rating this time around.
-If you’re looking for a merchant account and have had trouble getting approved because you’re in the high-risk category, they’re a solid choice.
+Overall, eMerchantBroker gets a score of 4 out of 5 stars this time around.
+If you’re looking for a merchant account and have had trouble getting approved because you’re in the high-risk category, it’s a solid choice.
 At the same time, I would encourage you to check out some of our top-rated high-risk providers before you reach out to eMerchantBroker.
 Unless you’re in a category that’s unusually difficult to approve, the best high-risk specialists can often get you an account that won’t be quite so expensive.